A "Case Study in Science"

 PART I: INTRODUCTION

-The year is 2020.
-You have pursued various careers in science, business, medicine, etc. in the 11 or so years since you graduated from Colgate.
+The year is 2030.
+You have pursued various careers in science, business, medicine, etc. in the years since you graduated from Colgate.
 Because of your knowledge about evolution and the dinosaur fossil record, you've been asked to participate in a landmark case that will decide if dinosaurs should be cloned from ancient DNA.
-Experts with various backgrounds and interests - and knowledge about dinosaurs and the evolutionary process - are being assembled to aid in the decision-making process.
-You and your colleagues will be deciding if extinct species should be brought back to life.
-You don't have long to decide either - new cloning techniques are being tested around the world and the possibility of resurrecting extinct species may soon be within our grasp.
+Experts, like you with various backgrounds and interests, are being assembled to aid in the decision-making process.
+You and your colleagues will be testifying in trial so that the Judges can decide if these extinct species should be brought back to life.
+You don't have long to decide either - new cloning and genetic engineering techniques - are being tested around the world, and the possibility of de-extinction or resurrecting species doomed to extinction may soon be within our grasp.
 Keller Securities has offered to sponsor your participation, so you and other Colgate alums have been brought together for a debriefing of the situation.
 Here is what you learn:

 [Smithsonian, 1993, v.
 23 (23), p.
 29]

-"Many of you remember from the evolution class you took at Colgate many years ago that dinosaurs were the dominant forms of life on land for more than 100 million years.
-Dinosaurs lived on all continents in a wide spectrum of environments from the poles to the tropics.
-All of the evidence suggests that dinosaurs were successful, complex animals well adapted to conditions on Earth.
-In fact, many scientists believe that the evolutionary potential of mammals was suppressed throughout the entire Mesozoic because of the supremacy and dominance of the dinosaurs.
-Only during Pangea break-up and after dinosaurs were removed from the scene did mammals undergo an evolutionary radiation to occupy many of the niches left vacant as a result of the Cretaceous/Tertiary mass extinction.
+"Many of you remember from your Colgate evolution class that dinosaurs were the dominant forms of life on land for more than 100 million years.
+Dinosaurs lived on all continents from the poles to the tropics.
+The evidence shows that dinosaurs were successful, complex animals well adapted to conditions on Earth.
+In fact, many scientists believe that the evolutionary potential of mammals was suppressed throughout the Mesozoic because of the supreme dominance of the dinosaurs.
+Only during Pangea break-up and after (most) dinosaurs were extinct did mammals undergo an evolutionary radiation in the wake of the K/T mass extinction.

-In the decades since the asteroid hypothesis was first proposed by Walter Alvarez and others to explain the sudden demise of the dinosaurs 66 million years ago, scientists have continued to accumulate incontrovertible evidence that the extinction of the dinosaurs was caused by an impacting asteroid from outer space.
-Substantiation of this theory proves that dinosaurs became extinct NOT because of "bad genes" or a lack of adaptability to natural changes taking place on Earth but because of random bad luck caused by a horrifying extraterrestrial event that wiped out a significant percentage of Earth's species at the end of the Mesozoic.
+It has been decades since the asteroid hypothesis was first proposed by Walter Alvarez and others to explain the sudden demise of dinos 66 million years ago.
+Scientists have continued to accumulate incontrovertible evidence that dino extinction was caused by an impacting asteroid in combination with climate change.
+Substantiation of this theory indicates that dinosaurs became extinct NOT because of "bad genes" or a lack of adaptability to natural changes taking place on Earth.
+Rather all non-avian dinosaurs died out - along with 75% of all Earth's species - because of random bad luck caused by a horrifying set of compounding circumstances.

-With recent advances in molecular biology, we now have at our disposal the technology that will enable us to reverse this unfortunate set of circumstances for the dinosaurs.
-Sources of dinosaur DNA have been identified at several (secret) sites around the world.
-Available technology will enable us to extract the fossilized DNA from dinosaur remains, purify it, concentrate or amplify it, and replicate it before implanting the dinosaur DNA into donor eggs from closely related species.
-Here is our chance to undo the after-effects of the asteroid and return to Earth closely managed members of the dominant life forms that preceded us in time.
+With recent advances in molecular biology, we now have at our disposal the technology that will enable us to reverse the dinos' unfortunate fate.
+Sources of dino DNA have been identified at several (secret) sites around the world.
+Available technology will enable us to extract the fossilized dino DNA, purify it, amplify it, and replicate it before implanting that DNA into donor eggs from closely related species.
+New technologies even enable us to "tweak" a bird's genome to finagle a dinosaur.
+Clearly, here is our chance to undo the after-effects of the asteroid and return to Earth closely managed members of the dominant Mesozoic life.

 Since the evolution of Homo sapiens in the past half million years, we have been accused of propagating a new mass extinction.
-Many scientists now believe that the so-called "Sixth Extinction" began in the Pleistocene as recently as 50,000-100,000 years ago when humans as hunters or disease vectors began a worldwide decimation of megafauna (e.g., large-bodied mammals).
-Scientists from every continent have expressed their growing concerns that this mass extinction event continues to accelerate today, rivaling the Mesozoic mass extinction in the scope and intensity of species extinctions around the globe.
-With new cloning techniques, we now have within our grasp the opportunity to reverse the deadly decline of global biodiversity and reinstate to Earth critical members of global ecosystems that existed here only a short time ago, geologically speaking.
+Many scientists now believe that the "Sixth Extinction" began in the Pleistocene 50,000 years ago when humans - as hunters or disease vectors - began a worldwide decimation of megafauna (e.g., large-bodied mammals).
+Scientists from every continent have expressed their growing concerns that this mass extinction event continues to accelerate today, rivaling the Mesozoic mass extinction in scope and intensity.
+With new cloning and genetic engineering techniques, we now have within our grasp the opportunity to reverse the deadly decline of global biodiversity and reinstate to Earth critical members of global ecosystems that existed here only a short time ago, geologically speaking.

-Your decision will determine the ultimate fate of the dinosaurs.
+The court's decision will determine the ultimate fate of the dinosaurs.
 Should they be doomed to extinction forever or brought back to the Earth they should have inherited?
-You will have several days to evaluate the situation and prepare a report that will enable the judges in this case to reach a final decision.
-The latest information about scientific research on cloning has been made available to you, including some discussion about human cloning.
-But remember, this is a case about whether dinosaurs, not humans, should be cloned.
+You will have several days to evaluate the situation and prepare a report that will enable the Judges to reach a final decision.
+The latest information about scientific research has been made available to you, including some discussion about human cloning.
+But remember, this is a case about whether dinosaurs, not humans, should be cloned (or genetically engineered).
 Thank you for your participation in an historic case that will have global implications."

-To facilitate court proceedings, each of you will serve either as a judge or represent a particular specialty on one of two teams: one team will argue the case in support of dinosaur cloning and the other will present arguments against dinosaur cloning.
-Each team (either for or against cloning) will comprise six specialist types (investor, paleontologist, etc.) who will present testimony to the Judges.
-Each specialist type will be represented by several people, including one person who will act as "designated hitter" at trial for that specialist group (see responsibility explained below).
+To facilitate court proceedings, each of you will serve either as a Judge or represent a particular specialty on one of two teams: one team will argue the case in support of dinosaur cloning and the other will present arguments against dino cloning.
+Each team (either for or against cloning) will comprise five specialist types (investor, paleontologist, etc.) who will present testimony to the Judges.
+Each specialist type will be represented by several people — please be familiar with all specialty groups to avoid duplication of information presented at the trial!

 responsible for making final decision after hearing from two teams of specialists